getyoti/ios-sdk-button/README.md

 ## Support
 For any questions or support please email sdksupport@yoti.com.
 Please provide the following to get you up and working as quickly as possible:
-- Software version on phone
+- iOS version of the test device
 - Language of Web SDK
 - Screenshot of error